80,000 hours and counting = Math by Edison!

 Math and teenagers don't always mix well

 Math and teenagers don't always mix well, but that's only because math gets a bad rap.
 If there is one point I want to drive home on Math by Edison, it is that 'it's not math that's difficult, it's everything else.'
 And that everything else has consumed me for a lifetime.
-I know what it feels like to be a struggling math student, and three decades of 1-on-1s with parents and their struggling students* have taught me it shouldn't be this hard.
-There's got to be another way is a mantra I had to subscribe to, and there is another way - it's the one 'right in front of our eyes to see.'
+I know what it feels like to be a struggling math student (middle, high school and university), and three decades of tutoring and coaching struggling* students 1-on-1 and working with their parents has taught me it shouldn't be this hard.
+There's got to be another way, and that’s a mantra I had to subscribe to, and there is another way - it's the one 'right in front of our eyes to see.'
 It's just invisible until you're shown it.

 Most interesting part of my job?

-To figure out a way to solve whatever struggle is limiting the student’s progress and then inspire them to make a change (e.g. not motivated to motivated, not understanding to understanding) But here’s the thing, more often than not, it’s not math that’s the problem, it’s everything else.
+To figure out a way to solve whatever struggle is limiting the student’s from being better and then inspire them to take the action to make a change (e.g. not motivated to motivated, not understanding to understanding) But here’s the thing, more often than not, it’s not math that’s the problem, it’s everything else.
 Yeah, bet you saw that coming – it’s all the non-math stuff to get that math that’s the stumbling block.
-And of course, in working with students it’s a prerequisite that I’m in tune with a parent's objective which tend to encompass three strands:
+And of course, in working with students, it’s a prerequisite that I’m in tune with a parent's objective which tend to encompass three strands:

 2) What their child can do to get better and